5 UNEXPECTED Benefits of Yoga

 2. Self love

-Why do we sometimes lack patience, non-judgment and understanding for ourselves, when we can readily offer this to friends and loved ones?
+Why do we sometimes lack patience and understanding for ourselves, when we can readily offer this to friends and loved ones?
 How does negative self talk and harsh criticism serve us?
 It doesn’t, and prolonged thinking such as this can be very detrimental to our emotional and physical health.

 “The yoga pose is not the goal.
 Becoming flexible is not the goal.
 Standing on your hands is not the goal.
 The goal is to create space where you were once stuck.
 To unveil layers of protection you’ve built around your heart.
 To appreciate your body and become aware of the mind and the noise it creates.
 To make peace with who you are.
 The goal is to love, well…you.”-Rachel Brathen

 Yoga encourages self-acceptance and shifts the focus from one’s shortcomings to one’s strengths.
-It glorifies what makes each and every one us unique and encourages us to tap into our own personal truth.
+It glorifies what makes each and every one us unique as a snowflake and encourages us to tap into our own personal truth.

 3. Improved concentration and focus

 Most of us spend our days running from one appointment to the next, racing from one thought to another.
 Very rarely do we have the opportunity to sit and focus on one given task at a time.
 As a result, many of us find it difficult to concentrate and maintain our focus.
-One way we can build and maintain these skills is through yoga.
+One way we can build and maintain these skills is through yoga, mindfulness and meditation.

 When we take the time to relax our bodies and minds, it becomes easier to retain thoughts and our thinking becomes more organized, more efficient.
 When we feel peaceful and calm, we are able to use our cognitive abilities more resourcefully.